 Avoid These Foods to Stay Flare-Free

 When you are living with a chronic condition like psoriasis, you can often find yourself powerless.
 Taking charge of your diet is one way to take back control of your life and fight back against psoriasis.
+So, let's take a look at foods to avoid with psoriasis.

 There is no specific diet people with psoriasis should follow and researchers say there is little evidence supporting any claims diet has a significant impact on the disease.
 But many people with psoriasis will attest they have found relief in removing some foods from their diets.